pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/3_workspaces_additional_features/4_workspaces_file_versioning.md

 ### Introduction
 Files versioning allows you to keep track of file changes.

+Disclaimer : If you installed Pydio by the linux repository ( apt / yum ), you must install the "pydio-plugin-meta.git" package.

 The current implementation is based on Git for the sake of simplicity, and it has some drawbacks :

 + Only works for FS-based workspaces